 Jim Jones and Rob Wightwick both long standing councillors left the parish council during last year and I would like to thank them for their valuable contributions.

 James Beazley was co-opted as Parish Councillor in January.
-We now have two parish councillor vacancies and if you are interested in joining the parish council or at this stage would just like to find out more, please contact Christine Law our Parish Clerk or come along to the Parish Council meetings to see and meet your councillors.
+We now have two parish councillor vacancies and if you are interested in joining the parish council or at this stage would just like to find out more, please contact Christine Law our Parish Clerk or come along to the Parish Council meetings to see and meet your councillors

 District Plan and Neighbourhood Development